secretstartups/handbook/people-group/learning-and-development/interactive-learning/index.html.md

 1. Outline clear learning objectives
 1. Make content discoverable.
 For example, leadership content should not live in the Learning and Development handbook, but instead in the [Leadership handbook](/handbook/leadership)
-1. Emebed relevant YouTube videos in the handbook
+1. Embed relevant YouTube videos in the handbook
 1. Link to knowledge assessments
 1. Cross reference any additional handbook content with links